mnemnion/zitron/doc/zitron.md

 allowed to write any reference to `Alpha`, and any reference to `Z`, as indices into the same slot in the stack.

 I will not even attempt to teach you how to use this correctly.
-You make find some of the examples to be helpful in this regard.
+You may find some of the examples to be helpful in this regard.
 I am handing you a blade, without a hilt, please grasp it from the flat sides.
 Thank you.

 #### 4.2.1 Writing Leak-free Action Code